stan-dev/design-docs/designs/0031-deprecation-schedule.md

 coming version have been properly handled.
 To accommodate this, the documentation page on deprecations should be sorted/categorized by removal version.

+Additionally, the release notes should contain a section on **Deprecations** and **Expired Deprecations** (alt. **Removals**) for each version.
+This should duplicate the information on the what and how of the change from the error message and documentation.

 # Drawbacks
 [drawbacks]: #drawbacks